microsoft/vscode-eslint/README.md

 ## Using the extension with VS Code's task running

-The extension lints an individual file only on typing.
+The extension is linting an individual file only on typing.
 If you want to lint the whole workspace set `eslint.provideLintTask` to `true` and the extension will also contribute the `eslint: lint whole folder` task.
 There is no need anymore to define a custom task in `tasks.json`.